How to Fall Asleep Faster: 10 to 60 Seconds

 4-7-8 breathing method

-If you mix the powers of meditation and visualization, these breathing techniques will become more effective with time.
+If you mix the powers of meditation and visualization, these breathing techniques will become more effective to help you sleep fast with time.
 However, if you’re suffering from some respiratory issues, including asthma or COPD, you should consider consulting your doctor before beginning it, as this could alleviate your symptoms.

 How to perform a cycle of 4-7-8 breathing